Welcome to today's edition of the Rush 24-7 podcast.

 Quite elegant conversation from him.

-Now, Liberal Bill Maher has added his two cents.
+Now liberal Bill Maher has added his two cents.

-So why would you let them be the ones to stick a disease into your arm?
+They screw everything up, so why would you let them be the ones to stick a disease into your arm?

 I mean, I would never get a swine flu vaccine.